 A check dam is a small dam constructed across a drainage ditch, swale, or channel to lower the velocity of flow.
 Reduced runoff velocity reduces erosion and gullying in the channel and allows sediments to settle out.
 A check dam may be built from stone, sandbags (filled with pea gravel), logs, or concrete.
 Check dams are relatively easy and inexpensive to construct.
 Permanent check dams should be constructed from stone or concrete.
 Sandbag dams filled with pea gravel or logs are suitable only as temporary practices.
 Never use a filter fence or a hay bale as a check dam, either on a temporary or permanent basis.

-adapted from Caltrans Stormwater Handbooks